abner/graaljs-standalone/README.md

 The script provided as an example connects to a Postgres database and prints the rows of the sample table.

+> If you have GraalVM installed you can just use the `js` binary provided in the GraalVM installation.
+But if you want to use the very optmized Graaljs engine with a normal Java JDK, this repository just will facilitate the things for you.

 **Requirements: **

 * Any Java SDK at version 11 or superior